Concelo/concelo/README.md

 governments, ex-spouses, etc.  Even the service provider's own management and investors must balance their customers' best interests with those of the company, and may not always put the former ahead of the latter.
-Furthermore, even when a company is genuinely committed to being a good steward if its customer's data, it may need to store that data in third party datacenters and shared hosting environments outside of its direct control.
+Furthermore, although a company may be genuinely committed to being a good steward if its customer's data, it may need to store that data in third party datacenters and shared hosting environments outside of its direct control.
 And while the "stickiness" of cloud-based storage makes it easier for a company to retain customers, it's a liability for users who may wish to change providers without losing access to their library of content.

 #### Coherency